HesKal/BankScreen-AI-Assisted-Resume-Screening-App/README.md

 You can view a live demo of the BankScreen application here:
 **[BankScreen Live Demo](https://bankscreen.lovable.app/)**

-*(Note: Screenshots of the Dashboard, Smart Filters, Score Breakdown, and AI Assistant are available in the project files).*
+*(Note: A detailed report and screenshots of the Dashboard, Smart Filters, Score Breakdown, and AI Assistant are available in the project files).*